ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2022-12-12.md

 ## Agenda

+This meeting is a change from the usual as we will be inviting people from outside the team to contribute to a wider discussion around compute services.
+We will be opening up the agenda to allow different groups to:
+- share their work/experiences
+- exchange ideas
+- make suggestions about future directions

+People may want to bring along ideas related to new technologies/standards/projects, such as:
+- PANGEO
+- OGC Web Services
+- OGC API - Processes
+- CLINT - Climate Intelligence
+- Integration with other tools/domains
+- Jupyter Notebooks
+- Docker, Singularity, Kubernetes etc
+- Other tools not yet considered

+...

+---

 1. Welcome and introductions
 2. Actions and minutes from last meeting
 - [ ] AS: Report recommencement of CWT meetings to ESGF XC - ongoing